morgen-peschke/trans-factsheet/README.md

 some of it is specific to the sport (in basketball, taller players have an obvious advantage over shorter players).
 In the case of basketball, someone who is 6'4" in height has an obvious biological advantage over someone who is 5'4", however we allow these two players to compete whereas a typical cis man is barred from competing with a typical cis woman because of the man's biological advantages.
-The question then comes down to what sort of fairness we want to promote, and for who, as different people benefit from different approaches to fairness in sports.
+The question then comes down to what sort of fairness we want to promote, and for whom, as different people benefit from different approaches to fairness in sports.
 [This article](https://www.outsports.com/2019/4/11/18296976/trans-athlete-fair-sports-rules-lgbtq-fairness) covers the broader point fairly well.